adfinis/timed-frontend/CONTRIBUTING.md

 ### Testing

-Once you have shelled in docker container as described above you can use common python tooling for formatting, linting, testing etc.
+Once you have shelled in to the docker container as described above you can use common python tooling for formatting, linting, testing etc.